Job title: First Nations Access Officer

 - A short letter telling us about yourself and why you would like to work for us

-- A document addressing each of the selection criteria, which is in the position description
+- A document addressing each of the selection criteria, which are in the position description

 - A resume which tells us about your work history or your other experience

-If you have any questions about the role or the application process, please contact Natalie Ross on (02) 9211 5389.
+If you have any questions about the role or the application process, please contact Katherine Boyle on (02) 9211 5389.